MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-url-parameters.md

 You can pass report parameters to a report by including them in a paginated report URL.

 ### Report parameters (`rp:`)
-For examples of passing report parameters on the URL, see [Pass a report parameter in a URL](report-builder-url-pass-parameters.md).
+For examples of passing report parameters in a URL, see [Pass a report parameter in a URL](report-builder-url-pass-parameters.md).

 > [!NOTE]
 > Report parameters require the parameter prefix `rp:` and are case-sensitive.